verge2015/csv-to-json/README.md

 # csv-to-json

-csv-to-json is NodeJS for converting csv file to json file.
+csv-to-json is NodeJS for converting CSV file to JSON file.

 ## Version of npm and NodeJS
 ```bash